hoffmann04/student-exams/README.md

 2. The sudent must be able to get the results of the submitted exam.
 The results must have the amount of questions that the student got right and also the percentage of correct answers.

+## Development approach:

+The idea was to keep it simple.
+It was created the models to save a student submission and its answers, the needed serializers and views.
+It was also created some test scenarios to cover some parts of the feature that was created.

+It could be used a separate `api` folder to add the REST API related things (url.py, views.py, etc), but for the sake of simplicity it was used the pre existent files (views.py, serializers.py, etc) that the project already had.

 ## How to use:

 To make it easier to test it was installed in this project the Djando Spectacular lib.